 Virginia Prohibited Consensual Sexual Activity Laws: Related Resources

-While consensual sex is by definition not an act of assault against another, states do have certain laws protecting minors (who cannot consent) and the public.
-If you have been charged with a sex-related crime, have a criminal attorney experienced with sex crime cases review your case at no charge.
+While consensual sex is by definition not an act of assault against another, states do have certain laws protecting minors and the public.
+If you've been charged with violating Virginia prohibited consensual sexual activity laws, or any other sex-related crime, it's in your best interest to contact an experienced sex crime attorney near you today.

 Contact a qualified attorney.